Departments

 Treatment options at our center include surgical and non-surgical options.

-The surgery is performed under general anesthesia.
-Since this is a surgery to correct bones, there will be severe pain after the surgery.
-To suppress this pain, epidural anesthesia is administered.(Anesthesia involves inserting a thin tube between the spine to continuously deliver painkillers)are used in combination.
+The surgery will be performed under general anesthesia.
+Because this surgery corrects the bones, you will experience significant pain after the procedure.
+To alleviate this pain, we will use epidural anesthesia (an anesthetic in which a thin tube is inserted between the vertebrae and pain medication is continuously administered).

 Each case shows the condition before and immediately after surgery.